 Fortune Seeking was exhibited at Acadia University Art Gallery from August 3 through September 25, 2011.
-The work is now available for viewing and sale at Swoon Fine Art in Hammonds Plains, NS.

 Each image in the series Fortune Seeking started with a fortune saved from a fortune cookie.
 These individual fortunes were used as the basis and creative direction for each digitally created photocollage and are embedded within each work.
 The relative proportion of each photograph is based on the average fortune cookie fortune dimension: 1:4.5.
 The finished print size is 6″ x 28″.
 (To see the images slightly larger on the web, visit my flickr page.)